MichaelMcKibbin/ATU-SoftDev-Grp5Project/docs/classes/Headers.md

 ## Purpose

-The `Header` class manages the mapping between CSV column names and their positional indexes.
+The `Headers` class manages the mapping between CSV column names and their positional indexes.
 It provides fast, bidirectional lookup between column names (e.g., "age") and their positions (e.g., column 2).

 **Used by**: `Row`, `CsvReader`, `CsvWriter`, `Schema` for consistent column access, validation, and ordering.